amit-bhandari/amit-bhandari.github.io/content/posts/flutter-plugins-startup-latency.md

 ## TLDR

-Having lots of plugins which are registered during flutter engine initialization/app startup can nagative impact app startup latency.
-Having 10s of plugins should not cause alarming effect on startup latency, but its always a good idea to keep them in check and benchmark to be 100% sure.
+Registering many plugins during Flutter engine initialization or app startup can negatively impact app startup latency.
+Having tens of plugins should not cause an alarming effect on startup latency, but it's always a good idea to keep the number in check and benchmark to be certain.
 Find all the code [here](https://github.com/amit-bhandari/Flutter-Template/tree/plugin-benchmark-1-plugin).

 ## Context

-Recently one of my collegue asked in Google's internal forum a question regarding plugins impact on startup latency, whether having common plugin for including one of utility functions over individual plugin for each of such function is beneficial in terms of memory usage and startup latency.
-I could not find much info regarding this in official flutter docs and one of the answer on the forum suggested to benchmark this to be sure.
-I decided to do some benchmarking to see the impact myself.
+Recently, one of my colleagues asked in a Google internal forum about the impact of plugins on startup latency – specifically, whether using a single, common plugin for multiple utility functions is more beneficial than having individual plugins for each function in terms of memory usage and startup latency.
+I couldn't find much information regarding this in the official Flutter documentation, and one of the answers on the forum suggested benchmarking this to be certain.
+I decided to do some benchmarking myself to see the impact.

 ## Sample Plugin

-Writing 100s of plugins manually was not practical, so decided to create one plugin manually and make use of LLM to write script to duplicate this plugin `n` times in codebase.
-I used [pigeon](https://pub.dev/packages/pigeon) which helps generating type safe plugin code.
-Created a plugin with single method which returns custom object.
+Writing hundreds of plugins manually wasn't practical, so I decided to create one plugin manually and use an LLM to write a script to duplicate this plugin n times within the codebase.
+I used [pigeon](https://pub.dev/packages/pigeon) which helps generate type-safe plugin code.
+I created a plugin with a single method that returns a custom object.

 ```kotlin
 @ConfigurePigeon(